 Most journalists feel a little naked In El Salvador.
 Since the fighting began in 1980, five foreign correspondents and photographers have died – not to mention the two dozen or more El Salvadoran journalists who have been tortured or murdered.
 Conversations in the Camino Real bar tend to be sprinkled with bravado and twists of gallows humor as reporters attempt to put such things out of their minds the way they have always done in war.

-Like in Viet Nam, for example, and Cambodia.
+Just as they did in Viet Nam, for example, and Cambodia.
 Except that in the Camino Real bar, Viet Nam and Cambodia are taboo subjects.
 Most of those covering the war In El Salvador, it seems, did not work In Southeast Asia, and there is a perverse, albeit unnecessary, need on their part to convince Viet Nam-era reporters, that this war is more dangerous than their war.

 But it is impossible to apply a Bo Derek kind of scale to war.
 People get blown up.
 They lose arms and legs and feet and hands.
 They die.
 Who is to say El Salvador rates a ten on the danger scale while Nicaragua and Angola and Cambodia are only 8s?
 Such comparisons are not only absurd; they are obscene.
-Suffice it to say that thus far El Salvador, with Its 30,000 dead, is still far from the 1.3 million soldiers and civilians killed In Viet Nam (including 105 journalists).
+Suffice it to say that thus far, El Salvador, with Its 30,000 dead, is still far from the 1.3 million soldiers and civilians killed In Viet Nam (including 105 journalists).

 Perhaps it’s that there are so many fanatic fringe elements in this New Jersey-sized nation of five million running around flaunting machine guns, machetes, and machismo.